On Propagation Characteristics of Reconfigurable Surface Wave Platform: Simulation and Experimental Verification: Introduction

-The propagation of surface waves is typically characterized by a non-directional wavefront emanating from the transmitting terminal and then spreading to the entire dielectric plate.
-Previous studies investigated how to manipulate surface waves using techniques such as leaky-wave antenna \cite{kuznetcov2019printed}, holographic wide-band beam-scanning \cite{moeini2019wide} and printed planar structures in specific geometries \cite{tcvetkova2020perfect}.
-Isotropic and anisotropic surface wave cloaking techniques were further proposed in \cite{mcmanus2016isotropic}, and anisotropic materials were used to reduce scattering loss when surface waves propagated past a sharp angle at $6{\rm GHz}$ in \cite{xu2015broadband}.
-Transformation optics \cite{yang2012accurate} and stacked Eaton lenses \cite{wei2020surface} were also found to be useful in directing surface waves in intended directions via refraction in the terahertz band.
+The propagation of surface waves is typically characterized by a non-directional wavefront emanating from the transmitting terminal and then spreading onto the entire plane.
+Previous studies investigated how to manipulate surface waves using techniques such as checkerboard surface \cite{gonzalez2014surface}, leaky-wave concept \cite{kuznetcov2019printed}, holographic wide-band beam-scanning \cite{moeini2019wide} and printed planar structures in specific geometries \cite{tcvetkova2020perfect}.
+Isotropic and anisotropic surface wave cloaking techniques are further proposed in \cite{mcmanus2016isotropic}, and anisotropic materials are used to reduce scattering loss when surface waves propagate past a sharp angle at $6\,{\rm GHz}$ in \cite{xu2015broadband}.
+Transformation optics \cite{yang2012accurate} and stacked Eaton lenses \cite{wei2020surface} are also found to be useful in directing surface waves into intended directions via refraction in the terahertz band.

-Unfortunately, thus far, there has not been much progress in developing reconfigurable hardware architectures that could dynamically control the direction of surface waves.
-Motivated by this, the objective of this paper is to devise a reconfigurable surface-wave platform that can create directed pathways freely on demand, and evaluate such design using computer simulations and experiments.
-Our design utilizes fluid metal such as Galinstan, to isolate and guide surface waves into specific pathways.
-The selection of fluid metal is highly motivated by its high conductivity and low adhesion \cite{hensel2014fluid} and fluid metal has been applied in many fields such as microfluidics \cite{battat2022nonlinear} and liquid metal antennas \cite{liu2022liquid}.
-Our proposed reconfigurable surface is based on a porous surface model where small-sized cylindrical cavities are evenly distributed over a 2D platform.
+However, there has not been much progress in developing reconfigurable hardware architectures that could dynamically control the propagation direction of surface waves.
+Motivated by this, the objective of this paper is to devise a reconfigurable surface wave platform that can create guided pathways on demand, and evaluate such design using 3-dimensional (3D) electromagnetic simulations and experiments.
+The design can utilize either fluid metal, such as Galinstan, or solid metallic conducting pins to isolate and guide surface waves into specific pathways.
+The selection of fluid metal is highly motivated by its high conductivity and low adhesion \cite{hensel2014fluid} and fluid metal has already been applied in many fields, such as microfluidics \cite{battat2022nonlinear} and liquid metal antennas \cite{liu2022liquid}.
+The proposed reconfigurable surface is based on a porous surface model where small cylindrical cavities are evenly distributed over a 2D platform as shown in Fig.~\ref{Basic_structure}.
+The working mechanism is simple and effective.